Inimutaba

 Inimutaba is a Brazilian municipality located in the northeast of the state of Minas Gerais.
-Its population as of 2020 was 7,560 living in a total area of 529 km².
+Its population as of 2020 was 7,560 living in a total area of 529 km2.
 The city belongs to the statistical mesoregion of Central Mineira and to the statistical microregion of Curvelo.
 It became a municipality in 1962.

-Location
+Geography

 Inimutaba is located at an elevation of 630 meters on highway BR-259 (Felixlândia to Diamantina).
 The nearest major population center is Curvelo.

 The distance to Curvelo is 6 km; and the distance to the state capital, Belo Horizonte, is 175 km.
 Neighboring municipalities are: Curvelo and Presidente Juscelino.

 History

 Inimutaba began in the nineteenth century with the construction of a textile factory called Fiação e Tecelagem Cedro e Cachoeira.
 The name of the town is derived from this industry as it means "village of weavers" in the indigenous language.
 In the early nineties the factory closed and the town went through a period of economic depression.